 The activity director approached me with a special lady who was in the late stage of Alzheimer’s disease.
 While sitting her down to the table, introduced me and said ~I just want to see what she does.~

 She sat there, looking down, no expression on her face and her hands down by her side.
 As I sat down beside her, I told her my name and put a 6 piece puzzle on the table in front of her.
 I told her about the picture, pointing out different colors and details.

-We sat there for a bit in silence, then I slowly took the puzzle apart laying the pieces close to where they belonged.
+We sat there for a moment in silence, then I slowly took the puzzle apart laying the pieces close to where they belonged.
 Then I slowly put the pieces back into place and we sat in silence again.
 At this time her focus was on the puzzle.

 Once more, I slowly took the puzzle apart, this time saying, “now it is your turn”.